-EDU 221 Children with Exceptional (3 0 3)
+EDU 221 Children with Exceptional (3 0 3) Prerequisites: (EDU 144 and EDU 145) or (PSY 244

 This course introduces children with exceptionalities, their families, support services, inclusive/diverse settings, and educational/family plans based on the foundations of child development.
 Emphasis is placed on the characteristics of exceptionalities, observation and assessment of children, strategies for adapting the learning environment, and identification of community resources.
 Upon completion, students should be able to recognize diverse abilities, describe the referral process, and depict collaboration with families/professionals to plan/implement, and promote best practice.
 (F. Sp.)